josmar-crwdstffng/angular/aio/content/guide/testing-attribute-directives.md

 # Testing Attribute Directives

 An *attribute directive* modifies the behavior of an element, component or another directive.
-Its name reflects the way the directive is applied: as an attribute on a host element.
+The name of the attribute directive reflects the way the directive is applied: as an attribute on a host element.

 <div class="alert is-helpful">

-If you'd like to experiment with the application that this guide describes, <live-example name="testing" noDownload>run it in your browser</live-example> or <live-example name="testing" downloadOnly>download and run it locally</live-example>.
+If you would like to experiment with the application that this guide describes, <live-example name="testing" noDownload>run it in your browser</live-example> or <live-example name="testing" downloadOnly>download and run it locally</live-example>.

 </div>

 ## Testing the `HighlightDirective`

-The sample application's `HighlightDirective` sets the background color of an element based on either a data bound color or a default color \(lightgray\).
+The `HighlightDirective` of the sample application sets the background color of an element based on either a data bound color or a default color \(lightgray\).
 It also sets a custom property of the element \(`customProperty`\) to `true` for no reason other than to show that it can.

 <code-example header="app/shared/highlight.directive.ts" path="testing/src/app/shared/highlight.directive.ts"></code-example>

-It's used throughout the application, perhaps most simply in the `AboutComponent`:
+It is used throughout the application, perhaps most simply in the `AboutComponent`:

 <code-example header="app/about/about.component.ts" path="testing/src/app/about/about.component.ts"></code-example>